oversys/PyPass/README.md

   * Fixed the "PYPASS" title text appearing as irrelevant characters by changing the encoding to "utf-8" when opening the `text.txt` file
   * Fixed the "PYPASS" title text failing to download when the `text.txt` file is missing
   * Major bug fixes within first-time setup
+  * Improved program consistency
+  * Switched between Search or Delete account options (C was deleted and D was search)